-Once a person has been convicted of an offence a judge may ask a probation officer to find out more about them so they can recommend what the most appropriate sentence should be.
+Once a person has been convicted of an offence, a judge may* ask a probation officer to provide more information to inform the sentencing decision.

 The probation officer may:

-- gather information from the police and Corrections.
+- gather information from agencies such as the police and Corrections.

-After the probation officer has all the information, he or she will take into account what the law says about sentencing for the particular offence, and make a recommendation on what the most appropriate sentence would be.
-This is the pre-sentence report.
+After the probation officer has all the information, they will take into account the person's needs, and what the law says about sentencing for the particular offence, then make a recommendation on what the most appropriate sentence would be.
+This is the pre-sentence or Provision of Advice to Courts (PAC) report.

 How the pre-sentence report helps sentencing

-The pre-sentence report assists the judge to make a fully informed and appropriate decision about which sentence a person should receive and what support should be provided to them.
-Often these reports will also contain information regarding the suitability of electronic monitoring to be used in the final sentencing outcome.
+The pre-sentence report assists the judge to make a fully informed and appropriate decision about which sentence a person should receive and what support they need.
+Often these reports will also contain information about the suitability of electronic monitoring to be used in the final sentencing outcome.

 Probation officers are often in court to provide immediate advice and information for sentencing, or to help make a decision on whether to remand a person.

-If there’s a victim, and if requested by the judge, probation officers also provide reparation reports on how the offender can make amends to the victim.
+If there’s a victim, and if requested by the judge, probation officers also provide reparation reports on how the person who has offended can make amends to the victim.

-The sentence recommendation in the report may include sentence conditions that aim to protect community safety and address the offender's rehabilitation needs.
+The sentence recommendation in the report may include sentence conditions that keep the community safe and address the person's rehabilitation needs.

 Who can receive the pre-sentence report

-The pre-sentence report can be given to the court, the offender, the offender's lawyer, and the prosecution lawyer.
-The judge considers the report, along with other information on the offender, and sentences the offender.
+The pre-sentence report can be given to the court, the person who has offended, their lawyer, and the prosecution.
+The judge considers the report, along with other information about the person, and sentences them.

 The sentencing laws state that people who have been convicted of an offence with an identifiable victim should have the opportunity to make amends to the victim.

-The court can request a probation officer to complete a reparation report before the offender is sentenced.
-The probation officer finds out if the offender is willing and/or able to make reparation for the offending.
+The court can request a probation officer to complete a reparation report before a person is sentenced.
+The probation officer finds out if they are willing and able to make reparation.

-The reparation report includes information on the value of the loss or harm caused by the offending (including physical or emotional harm) and any consequential damage.
+The reparation report includes information on the value of the loss or harm caused (including physical or emotional harm) and any consequential damage.

-The court must take into account the financial circumstances of the offender and make a recommendation on what the offender should pay in reparation.
+The court must take into account the financial circumstances of the person who has offended and make a recommendation on what they should pay in reparation.